Noelle1021222/LabelCoRank/README.md

-# ELIFN
+# LabelCoRank
-An Expanded Label Information Fusion Network Combinning Semantics and Co-occurrence for Multi-Label Text Classification
+Label Relationships Are All You Need for Long Tail Issues in Multi-Label Classification